“A marvelous way to tell a difficult story”

 You can check out Erik’s own webcomics series, Hex Libris here.

-Enjoy the interview of Cynthia in Cynsations by Austin SCBWI regional advisor Samantha Clark about her work in graphic novel and this Q&A style post, Graphic Novels: What are they and why should I care? on the Austin SCBWI website.
+Enjoy the interview of Cynthia in Cynsations by Austin SCBWI regional advisor Samantha Clark about her work in the graphic novel and this Q&A style post, Graphic Novels: What are they and why should I care? on the Austin SCBWI website.

 “Hex Libris” webcomic serial by Erik Kuntz* * * * *